cysouw/diathesis/text/c06_prepositions.md

 b.
 Ich arbeite ohne einen Hammer.
 :::

 The non-governed comitative and instrumental interpretation of *mit* can be added to practically every verb, given a sensible context.
 In those contexts, the comitative and instrumental roles are not lexical roles, in the sense that they describe a role that is not specific for the main verb of the sentence.
 However, many verbs have a *mit* prepositional phrase that expresses a lexeme-specific role.
+With those verbs the *mit* phrase is an argument.
 This occurs in the following situations (with some verbs allowing for multiple options):

-- Verbs, like *kämpfen* 'to fight' [@next a], for which the *mit* prepositional phrase is a governed preposition, i.e. it can be replaced by a *damit, dass* complement clause, see [@sec:prepositions-transitive-governed; @sec:prepositions-fabricative-accusative; @sec:prepositions-governed-antipassive] and with reflexive pronouns in [@sec:reflexive-preposition-passive].
+- Verbs, like *kämpfen* 'to fight' [@next a], for which the *mit* prepositional phrase is a governed preposition, i.e. it can be replaced by a *damit, dass* complement clause and it is difficult to drop, see [@sec:prepositions-transitive-governed; @sec:prepositions-fabricative-accusative; @sec:prepositions-governed-antipassive] and with reflexive pronouns in [@sec:reflexive-preposition-passive].
 - Verbs, like *überraschen* 'to surprise' [@next b], for which the *mit* prepositional phrase shows an alternation with a nominative subject, see [@sec:prepositions-transitive-conciliative; @sec:prepositions-intransitive-preposition-anticausative; @sec:prepositions-fabricative-accusative] and with reflexive pronouns in [@sec:reflexive-preposition-passive].
 - Verbs, like *füllen* 'to fill' [@next c], for which the *mit* prepositional phrase shows an alternation with an accusative object, see [@sec:prepositions-governed-antipassive; @sec:prepositions-mit-antipassive; @sec:prepositions-mit-reciprocal-antipassive; @sec:prepositions-instrument-applicative], with reflexive pronouns in [@sec:reflexive-mit-antipassive] and with preverbs in [@sec:preverb-antipassive-dative-accusative; @sec:preverb-applicative; @sec:preverb-applicative-antipassive]
 - Verbs, like *einigen* 'to agree' [@next d], for which the *mit* prepositional phrase expresses a lexical-specific reciprocal role as indicated by the option to use *miteinander*, see [@sec:prepositions-bare-reciprocal], [-@sec:prepositions-mit-reciprocal-antipassive] and with reflexive pronouns in [@sec:reflexive-real-reciprocals], [-@sec:reflexive-mit-antipassive].